Financial Aid Award and Bill

 Changes in Classification

 The award and disbursement of financial aid is based on classification (undergraduate or graduate), residency and housing status as indicated on the FAFSA.
-To avoid unanticipated delays or having to repay funds already disbursed, notify the Office of Student Financial Aid of any corrections or changes to this information immediately.
+To avoid unanticipated delays or having to repay funds already disbursed, notify the Office of Financial Aid of any corrections or changes to this information immediately.

 Financial aid is available only to students enrolled in eligible degree-seeking programs.
 Not all certificates are eligible programs.